felipe-juan/dotfiles/README.md

 # 🍚 Cooking GNOME
 This is my first rice ever!
 I wanted a pleasing aesthetic appearance, but also with a high usability.
 It may still have some inconsistencies here and there, but its current state is what I could have done without a massive time consuming effort.
 Feel free to make any suggestions or questions!
-You may have to tweak a lot of the extensions to get the same results, but here are all the things I used!
-Feel free to make any suggestions or questions.
+You may have to tweak a lot of the extensions to get the same results, but here are all the things I used.
+Feel free to make any suggestions or questions!

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/average%20unixporn%20post.png)
-.

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/tiling%20windows%20-%20with%20pop%20shell.png)
-.

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/datamenu%20-%20media%20plyer%20-%20quick%20settings.png)
-.

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/overview.png)
-.

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/apps%20launch.png)

 ## Software Information